Conference Return on Investment: Get ROI Attending Conferences with One Tip

-One Easy Tip to Get A Return on Investment Attending Conferences
+Conference ROI - One Easy Tip to Get A Return on Investment

+By the end of the year folks will be going to conferences again.
 Conference ROI is important to understand whether or not certain conferences are worth the investment and time.
-Every year my employees and I go many conferences for both learning and marketing.
-I believe every trip I go on I learn something.
+Every year my employees and I go many conferences Virtual and some day in person for both learning and marketing.
+I believe every conference - I learn something.
 Prior to focusing on return on investment (ROI), we never a had a formal process for retaining knowledge from a conference.
 So a few months ago we implemented a simple plan to document conference ROI.

 Write down ten things you learned.
 I ask my employees and myself to write down ten things we learned at the conference.
 When I send multiple employees to the same conference, I still make them do it.
 It is a simple trick, but it works for a few reasons.